-Haughty eyes is the spirit that makes one overestimate himself and underestimate others in terms of spirituality, knowledge, intellect etc. Such people are arrogant, un-teachable, rebellious and judgmental.
-They are detestable in the eyes of God because they often inspire rebellion and divisions in the body of Christ.
-In the Bible we find many examples for such people but Korah stands out from the rest because he possessed almost all the characteristics of a proud person.
-Later God dealt with Korah and his clique severely.
+Haughty eyes are the spirit that makes one overestimate himself and underestimate others in terms of spirituality, knowledge, intellect, etc. Such people are arrogant, unteachable, rebellious, and judgmental.
+The Lord hates them because they often inspire rebellion and divisions in the body of Christ.
+In the Bible, we find many examples of such people but Korah stands out from the rest because he possessed almost all the characteristics of a proud person.
+The Lord hates haughty eyes and later on, he dealt with Korah and his clique severely.

 Before it was sold, did it not belong to you?
 And when it was sold, was the money not at your disposal?
 How have you thought up this deed in your heart?
 You have not lied to people but to God!”
 When Ananias heard these words he collapsed and died, and great fear gripped all who heard about it.
 (Acts 5:4-5)